dylanlrrb/Please-Contain-Yourself/3-Bundle_Your_App_Into_An_Image/README.md

 `docker build` : This is a new one, but it takes in a Dockerfile and creates an image from the steps detailed therein

 ` -t` : The 't' stands for tag.
-What name do you want to tag onto this image to identify it later? in this case we tagged it 'nodeserver'
+What name do you want to tag onto this image to identify it later?
+In this case we tagged it with the name 'nodeserver'

 `nodeserver` : The name we tagged the image with